10/6/98

 this New Corporation represents a major departure for the private

 administration of a global resource.
-And if we were only talking about
+And if we were only talking

 Internet resources, the ICANN draft might be sufficient.
-The truth of the
+The truth of

 matter is, however, that the New Corp will be making public policy

 decisions as well as administrative decisions.
-Diverse issues like free
+Diverse issues like

 speech, access, and privacy will all be affected by decision made by the